nickdefazio/fidectus-code-sample/README.md

 ##  Problem Statement
-The goal of this API is to provide a RESTful HTTP interface for other services to call, so that they may log events that happen within an imaginary system.
-For this exercise, imagine you are consuming events from a system that deals primarily with user registration.
+The goal of this API is to provide a RESTful HTTP interface for other services to call, so that they may log events that happen within a system.
+For this exercise, you are consuming events from a system that deals primarily with user registration.

 ## Technology Stack
 This application should use the following: